 The Board has overall responsibility for the oversight of the Corporation's risk management process, which is designed to support the achievement of organizational objectives, including strategic objectives, improve long-term organizational performance and enhance shareholder value.
 Risk management includes not only understanding Corporation-specific risks and the steps management implements to manage those risks, but also what level of risk is acceptable and appropriate for the Corporation.
 Management is responsible for establishing our business strategy, identifying and assessing the related risks and implementing appropriate risk management practices.
-The Board periodically reviews our business strategy and management of risk that falls within that committee's areas of responsibility.
+The Board periodically reviews our business strategy and management of the related risks and discusses with management the appropriate level of risk for the Corporation.
+Each of our Board committees also oversees the management of risk that falls within that committee's areas of responsibility.
 For example, the Audit Committee assists the Board in fulfilling its risk oversight responsibilities relating to our financial and accounting risk management policies and procedures.
 As part of this process, the Audit Committee meets periodically with management to review, discuss and provide oversight with respect to our processes and controls to assess, monitor and mitigate potential risk exposure.
-In providing such oversight, the Audit Committee may also discuss such processes and controls with our independent registered public accounting firm.
-Our Audit Committee also monitors compliance with legal and regulatory requirements in addition to oversight of the performance of our information security policies and practices in addition to oversight or our investments, cash management processes.
-The Compensation Committee likewise assists the Board in fulfilling its risk oversight of our oybersecurity responsibilities and other matters relating to our investments, cash management, financial risk exposure, the adequacy and effectiveness of our information security policies and practices in addition to oversight operation.
-Committee likewise assists the Board in fulfilling its risk oversight responsibilities associated with, among
+In providing such oversight, the Audit Committee may also discuss such processes and controls with our auditor and independent registered public accounting firm.
+Our Audit Committee also monitors compliance with legal and regulatory requirements in addition to oversight of the performance of our internal audit function.
+Areas of focus for the Audit Committee include policies and other matters relating to our investments, cash management, financial risk exposures, the adequacy and effectiveness of our information security policies and practices in addition to oversight of our cybersecurity risk management processes.
+The Compensation Committee likewise assists the Board in ful separation of the positions of Board Chair and Chief Executive Officer reinforces the independence of the Board in its oversight of the business and affairs of the Corporation.